noahfred97/challenge-5/README.md

 ## Installation

 This is an application that runs in your default browser and features dynamically updated HTML and CSS powered by JQuery.
-Application features polished UI and is responsive, ensuring adaptation to multiple screen sizes.
+Application features clean UI and also is compatible for multiple screen sizes.

 [Work Day Scheduler]